 While many breeds can be trained as assistance dogs, not all are well-suited for the role.
 The ideal assistance dog has the right temperament, intelligence, and physical ability to perform the necessary tasks.
 Common breeds include Labrador Retrievers, Golden Retrievers, and Cocker Spaniels, as they are highly trainable, friendly, and adaptable to various environments.

-Smaller breeds can sometimes be trained for specific tasks, such as medical alert work or psychiatric assistance, but they may lack the physical strength needed for mobility support.
 Working breeds with high energy levels or strong guarding instincts can also struggle with the calm, controlled behaviour required in public spaces.
 The most important factors are a dog’s willingness to learn, ability to remain focused, and temperament that allows them to work confidently and reliably alongside their handler.

 In the UK, assistance dog handlers are protected under the Equality Act 2010, which grants them the right to access public spaces with their trained dog.
 This means assistance dogs must be allowed in shops, restaurants, public transport, hotels, and most other public venues where dogs are usually restricted.
 Denying entry to an assistance dog is considered discrimination under the law.